smapiot/piral/src/samples/sample-piral/README.md

 yarn build:demo-full
 ```

-will produce the assets in the *dist/demo-full* directory.
+will produce the assets in the *dist/demo-full/release* directory.
+Additionally, the tarball for distribution via NPM will be placed in the *dist/demo-full/develop* directory.

 ## Using